 There is one exception to the rule in North Korea.
 The DPRK is also the worst place in the world to live, quite literally.
 As for socialist states which are often brought up in argument, such as Scandinavian countries, two patterns have occurred:

-2) the state was socialist in nature, and has seen economic growth since adopting capitalism.
+- The state was socialist in nature, and has seen economic growth since adopting capitalism.

 Let's consider a few examples of failures in communism: the gulags of the Soviet Union, breadlines, internment camps, Pol Pot, the Cultural Revolution of China, Tiananmen Square, etc. Why stop there, though?
 The real problem with communism is not the idea of equality.
 Rather, it is the government’s involvement in deciding how equality will be achieved.
 So let’s extend the list to fascism and socialism: Fascist Italy and Spain in WWII, Vietnam, “thought police,” eminent domain, the Holocaust.
 So this really is not about capitalism vs. communism; it is capitalism vs. literally any other form of economy.

 The International Monetary Fund projects that inflation in Venezuela will increase 1500% this year.
 If you have not come across any pictures of supermarkets in Venezuela as of late, depictions show the shelves as all but entirely bare.
 Tom Woods does a phenomenal job outlining the problems of Venezuela due to socialism here.
 As Woods brings up, Chile, with almost no natural resources, and having thrown off a formerly Communist government, now holds the third highest standard of living in the Western hemisphere.
 Per capita GDP has risen, poverty has dropped, jobs have increased, and general wealth in the area has skyrocketed.

 The beauty of capitalism, aside from the fact that it works, is that it is purely voluntary in nature.
 In a purely capitalistic system, coercion is a non-factor, and every single dollar is a voice and a vote.
 Target, in response to NC Session Law 2016-3 HB2 (the so-called “bathroom bill” which required people to use public bathrooms in accordance to what is on their birth certificate,) made it an open practice to allow anyone to use whichever bathroom they wanted, in any Target store.

 I absolutely understand how a person could look at our current system with its bought politicians and unfortunate cases of the little guy being driven out of business by major corporations such as Walmart.
 The problem, though, is that the system is being misrepresented.
 We do not live in a truly capitalist society.
 What we see, now, is crony capitalism.
 This most notably involves lobbyists paying off politicians to pass legislation which will be most beneficial to them.
 That is not free market capitalism; that is a rigged system.
 The answer, though, is not to throw out the baby with the bathwater by switching over to socialism.

 China also holds elections, which are a complete farce.
 Choosing the lesser of two evils is still choosing an evil, and determining for another how they disperse their earnings is wrong.
 Socialism assumes that government officials are more qualified than individuals to decide how much a person should earn, which products and services are necessary for that person to live, and how much that person should have to pay for them, rather than allowing consumers and producers to determine such things for themselves.

 You have to use that road, no matter what.
 Even if you don’t, the government doesn’t lose money by you taking a different route.
 Privatization leads to competition of contracting as well.
 A company has to offer more for less in order to get a contract.
 The government has no such requirement.
 Imagine if you could pick your own police force.
 Police brutality would likely disappear almost overnight.